KeonHeeLee/test-to-send-or-recieve-image/README.md

     app.run(host='0.0.0.0', port=8080, debug = True)
 ```

+- Flask's "send_file()" and "send_from_directory()" is only useful, if you provide a link to be available to download file.
 - This case is only available to download **the filename in UPLOAD_FOLDER** metioned **in url's rule**.
 - Therefore, I'll make thread to send or recieve image-file.